integrityph/SatochipApplet/README.md

 Disadvantages:
 - Building the applet might be a bit tricky;
-- The software implementation of HMAC-SHA512 could have an potential impact on the physical security against side-channel attacks (for attackers with physical access to the chip).
+- The software implementation of HMAC-SHA512 could have a potential impact on the physical security against side-channel attacks (for attackers with physical access to the chip).

 # Supported hardware